1729patrick/wwdc-22/README.md

 Yes, I don’t have ownership of the sounds effects, endangered animals list, and fish descriptions.
 All content is under the respective licensing terms and copyright obligations.

-1. Sounds Effects: I used sounds that are royalty-free and can be used without attribution.
+1. Sounds Effects: I used sounds that can be used without attribution.
 That sounds include background, buttons tap, wrong tap, and feeding effect.
 2. List of endangered animals: The list was prepared by the National Biodiversity Commission (Conabio).
 Conabio is a permanent inter-ministerial commission of the Federal Brazil government;
 3. Fish descriptions: The descriptive texts of the fish were taken mostly from Wikipedia, but also from Austrolebias cinereus, (Amato, 1986) and New species of the genus Leporinus Agassiz.